We’re seeing a lot less of Trump’s rallies on TV news in 2020

 However, members of the traveling White House press pool — the small number of reporters who take turns staying in close proximity to the president and sharing their reporting with others — did cover the event from inside the building.

-“Poolers serve as the public’s eyes and ears, 7 days a week, 365 days a year,” explained Zeke Miller, the Associated Press reporter who currently serves as president of the White House Correspondents’ Association, hailing “the professionalism of the White House travel pool in a difficult and potentially hazardous situation.”
+“Poolers serve as the public’s eyes and ears, seven days a week, 365 days a year,” explained Zeke Miller, the Associated Press reporter who serves as president of the White House Correspondents’ Association, hailing “the professionalism of the White House travel pool in a difficult and potentially hazardous situation.”